King Boxer: Plot

-On the day of the tournament, a conscience-stricken Chen Lang warns Chi-Hao of the three Japanese thugs lying in ambush on the road to the arena.
-Chi-Hao fights the thugs killing two of them.
-Then Chen Lang arrives and holds off the head of the Japanese thugs so that Chi-Hao can get to the tournament on time.
-He arrives just in time and defeats Dung-Shun's son to win the tournament.
-Dung-Shun stabs and kills Chin-Pei in the midst of the celebration and departs.
-As Dung-Shun arrives back home, he discovers that all the lights are out.
-Han Lung appears in the darkened room and, guided by Yen's direction, fights Dung-Shun and his son.
+On the day of the tournament, a conscience-stricken Chen Lang warns Chi-hao of the three Japanese thugs lying in ambush on the road to the arena.
+Chi-hao fights the thugs killing two of them.
+Then Chen Lang arrives and holds off the head of the Japanese thugs so that Chi-hao can get to the tournament on time.
+He arrives just in time and defeats Tung-shan's son to win the tournament.
+Tung-shan stabs and kills Chin-pei in the midst of the celebration and departs.
+As Tung-shan arrives back home, he discovers that all the lights are out.
+Han Lung appears in the darkened room and, guided by Yen's direction, fights Tung-shan and his son.
 Han Lung blinds the son, who is then stabbed by his father in the confusion.
-Dung-Shun bursts out of the dark room and summons his minions who kill Han Lung and he himself kills Yen Chu Hung.
+Tung-shan bursts out of the dark room and summons his minions who kill Han Lung and he himself kills Ms. Yen.

-Chi-Hao arrives at Dung Shun's house, but Dung-Shun flees and commits suicide by stabbing himself before Chi-Hao can fight him.
+Chi-hao arrives at Dung Shun's house, but Tung-shan flees and commits suicide by stabbing himself before Chi-hao can fight him.
 As he leaves, the chief Japanese thug arrives with Chen Lang's head.
-He and Chi-Hao face off.
-Chi-Hao uses his Iron Fist power, causing his hands to glow red, and delivers several powerful blows that send the thug smashing into a brick wall.
-With the thug defeated and killed, Chi-Hao, Yin-Yin, and Ta Ming departs.
+He and Chi-hao face off.
+Chi-hao uses his Iron Fist power, causing his hands to glow red, and delivers several powerful blows that send the thug smashing into a brick wall.
+With the thug defeated and killed, Chi-hao, Ying-ying, and Ta Ming departs.